kjx63/Github-Finder-v2-level3/README.md

 ### Features

-File Structures and implement Context(29)
+- File Structures and implement Context(29)

   - Context

     - github
       - githubContext: intiialze the new context
       - GithubState: all of the "actions" go here / initialState also goes here.
         - dispatch to the reducer by using useReducer hook
           - Reducer: change the state of certain components when sth happens (30).
         - return the Provider
       - githubReducer: function to decide what's goint to happen to your "state" based on your actions
     - types.js: variables of strings to call to change your state within your reducer

-  - Move App level state to context-level state (30)
-  - Create reducer (change the state) and actions

-    - SEARCH_USERS
-    - SET_LOADING
+- Not Found Page

-  - Move Users and User state to context (31) to render Users from Search

-    - Create reducer and actions
-      - GET_USER
+- Deploy to Netlify

-  - Move getUsers Repo and create Reducer and actions for that (32)

-  - Create a new Alert Context (33)

-    - Create Reducer and action for alert and setAlert function
+  - Create a local and global github token

-  - Create the Home component which includes Search and User Component and Add page Not Found (34)
+    - local token stored in .env file
+    - global token stored in netlify